JoseDavidLopezBlanco/josedavidlopezblanco.github.io/_pages/datacode.md

 Talking about my academic career is talking about a fortunate accident.

 Research was not my first choice.
 In fact, it was not even an option.
 I did a dual bachelor's degree in Law and Business Administration during the worst years of the Great Recession.
-Living in a country like Spain, where the economic crisis hit dramatically, I felt this was the only way to protect myself from unemployment and precariousness.
+As the economic crisis hit dramatically Spain, I felt this was the only way to protect myself from unemployment and precariousness.
 However, during my studies there were few elements that motivated me.
 There was a gap between what I saw as a forced obligation and my personal interests that deepened every day.

 And then, I started my first bachelor's thesis.
 It was the first moment I got in touch with research and the first time that everything I cared about was connected.
 It was creative, it was inspiring, it was meaningful.
 Encouraged by the grades of my two bachelor theses and the advice of my supervisors, I decided to enrol in a research master's in sociology and demography at the University Pompeu Fabra of Barcelona.
 The reason?
 I would like to say that it was my love for Merton or Weber.
 But I chose this master's degree because it was one of the few research Master's programmes available at the time of my application.